diegoalvis/protobuf-talk-2023/slides.md

 <v-clicks>

-Become an expert after 40 min talk
+Become an expert after 40 min

-gRPC will solve all your problems
+gRPC solves all your problems

-Socks, stickers and other free merchandise

 </v-clicks>